stikjs/stik-core/README.md

-stik
-====

-A JS lib to wire you JavaScript execution to your HTML template
+#Stik.js

+An opinionated JS lib that wires your JavaScript execution to your HTML templates by creating pseudo closures of execution and scoping.
+Allowing you to manage, in a more consistant way, your events `binding/unbind` and your DOM scope manipulation.

 ```HTML
 <div id="characters-list" data-controller="CharactersCtrl" data-action="List">